CTLT

 To apply, please submit:

-2. A one-page statement of interest explaining how your background and experience qualify you for the Faculty Fellow for the Career Development and Professional Success role, including a summary of the areas in which you are most motivated and prepared to contribute in the position.
+• A one-page statement of interest describing how your background, leadership experience, and professional accomplishments prepare you for the role of Senior Faculty Fellow for Faculty Success and Professional Advancement.
+Please also describe the areas in which you are most interested and best positioned to contribute.

-3. Confirmation that you have consulted with your head/chair with a positive indication of their support for your release time.
+• Confirmation that you have consulted with your department chair/head and received a positive indication of support for the associated release time.

 Related Content